Microsoft Time Series Algorithm

 To explore the model, you can use the Time Series Viewer.
 The viewer includes a chart that displays future predictions, and a tree view of the periodic structures in the data.

 By default, when you view a time series model, Analysis Services shows you five predictions for the series.
 However, you can create queries to return a variable number of predictions, and you can extra columns to the predictions to return descriptive statistics.
-For information about how to create queries against a time series model, see Querying a Time Series Model (Analysis Services - Data Mining).
+For information about how to create queries against a time series model, see Time Series Model Query Examples.
 For examples of how to use Data Mining Extensions (DMX) to make time series predictions, see PredictTimeSeries (DMX).

 When using the Microsoft Time Series algorithm to make predictions, you should consider the following additional restrictions and requirements:

-Cross-prediction is only available when you use a mixed model, or a model based on the ARTxp algorithm.
+Cross-prediction is only available when you use a mixed model, or when you use a model based solely on the ARTXP algorithm.
 If you use a model based only on the ARIMA algorithm, cross-prediction is not possible.

 A time series model can make predictions that differ, sometimes significantly, depending on the 64-bit operating system that the server uses.
 These differences occur due to the way that an Itanium-based system represents and handles numbers for floating-point arithmetic, which differs from the way that an x64-based system does these calculations.
 Because prediction results can be specific to the operating system, we recommend that you evaluate models on the same operating system that you will use in production.